Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 "Naw, it’s more that he’s got *sharp* claws an’ knows how ‘ta use ‘em," the Great Father chittered.
 "There’s *ritual* ‘ta ‘Crest-smushin’!"

 "You will need ‘ta teach me one day, My Father.
-As to th’ rest...we’re still in a rebuild posture, an’ stockpilin’ everything for another assault ‘ta break free.
+As to th’ rest... we’re still in a rebuild posture, an’ stockpilin’ everything for another assault ‘ta break free.
 We hope ‘ta be ready to assault the whole of Hell within a few months."

 "How ‘bout navy support?"